Universal Living Wage

-Universal Living Wage (ULW) is an ongoing campaign, launched by Richard R. Troxell, to revise the federal minimum wage and its random selection of a wage rate that causes economic homelessness across the United States.
+National Locality Wage, (formerly Universal Living Wage - ULW), is an ongoing campaign, launched by Richard R. Troxell, to revise the federal minimum wage and its random selection of a wage rate that causes economic homelessness across the United States.

 It is based on a formula crafted in 1997 intended to fix the federal minimum wage and shift it from the current practice of one wage amount for the entire United States to a system that indexes the minimum wage to the local cost of housing.

-The ULW mathematical formula and concept were crafted using a three-pronged approach using existing government guidelines:
+The National Locality Wage mathematical formula and concept were crafted using a three-pronged approach using existing government guidelines: